Exclusive Right to Sell vs. Exclusive Agency Listing Agreements – Here’s What You Need to Know

 By: ROS Team

 Exclusive right to sell and exclusive agency listing are two important agreements for those looking to sell their property.
-These agreements are basically property listings between real estate owners and the real estate brokers who are helping owners sell their properties.
+These agreements are property listings between real estate owners and the real estate brokers who are helping owners sell their properties.
 These agreements outline what each party is entitled to and what both are responsible for.

 What is the Exclusive Right to Sell Agreement?